5 reasons why hashtags are important

 If your posts are publicly visible, hashtags can help to put them in front of the right people.
 For example, if you've just tweeted a banana bread recipe, you'll want to add the hashtag #BananaBreadRecipe to it.
 Whoever searches for this after you've shared will probably see your latest tweet.
 With the right wording, imagery & visual cues (i.e. your hashtag), your post has the power to not only reach this person, but also encourage them to stop scrolling, spend time on your post & click through to read in detail.

 3. Some people find hashtags so useful that they follow them

 Some social media users will click on a hashtag in a post that they see & read through related posts.
-Others will specifically search for things like #BeautyTips or #BathroomDIY… but did you know that there are also social media users who follow specific hashtags?
-That’s right, in Instagram you can follow hashtags.
+Others will specifically search for things like #BeautyTips or #BathroomDIY... but did you know that there are also social media users who follow specific hashtags?
+That's right, you can follow hashtags on a number of social networks like LinkedIn & Instagram.
 You can also use monitoring tools to follow hashtags in other social networks.
 People really do take hashtags seriously &, as an up-&-coming social media marketer or a business owner, you need to take them seriously too.

 4. Hashtags can help you learn more about your audience

 Hashtag research is great.
 It shows you more about the type of content that people are sharing & allows you to easily get to know your target audience.
 You can start to understand more about how they behave on different networks & what really catches their eye.
 The only limitation with this type of research is that it doesn't allow you to learn more about people whose accounts are private; their shares, retweets & posts won't display in your feed.
 On networks like Pinterest, Twitter & Instagram this generally isn't too much of a problem.

 5. You can use hashtags across all major social media networks